Lulu04/OGLCScene/readme.md

 # OGLCScene
 2D game engine for FreePascal/Lazarus.
-Tested under Windows and Linux.
-Should work on MacOS compatible with OpenGL 3.3.
+Tested under Windows, Linux and MacOS compatible with OpenGL 3.3.
 ## Dependencies
 In Lazarus IDE, open the package 'oglcscenepackage.lpk' located in source directory then click 'Compile'.
 You need packages LazOpenGlContext and BGRABitmap installed in the IDE.